Jewish Life Cycle Events

 - Starting a new career

 Chicago Sinai Congregation welcomes all couples to celebrate their sacred union.
 We were the first Jewish congregation in Chicago—and, in 1982, one of the first in the nation—to perform interfaith weddings and to welcome interfaith couples with full membership.
 That practice, we remain convinced, made broader acceptance of interfaith families the wider reality it is today.
-Of course, we extend the same rights and privileges of wedding rites to couples in the LGBT community.
+We extend the same rights and privileges of wedding rites to couples in the LGBTQ+ community.

 The Passing of a Loved One